maazkhan86/enhanced-fear-greed/README.md

 - 🎯 **Stock-Specific Mode** – focus sentiment on any ticker (e.g., NVDA, TSLA)
 - ⚠️ **Smart Alerts** – clear warnings for extreme greed or fear

-All data sources are **100% free** and public — no paid APIs required.
+All data sources are 100% free and public — no paid APIs or credentials needed.

 ## 🚀 Quick Start